vmware/container-service-extension/docs/KNOWN_ISSUES.md

 * Once `vcd cse cluster resize` is run on Enterprise PKS based clusters, commands `vcd cse cluster info` and `vcd cse cluster list` on those resized clusters will begin to display incomplete results.
-* Once a given organization vdc is enabled for Enterprise PKS, renaming that organization vdc in VCD will cause further K8 cluster deployment failures in that organization vdc.
+* Once a given OrgVDC is enabled for Enterprise PKS, renaming that OrgVDC in VCD will cause further K8 cluster deployment failures in that OrgVDC.